Introduction -business gifts (HMRC)

 The official rules state that you can give company gifts to employees if the total cost, inclusive of VAT, does not exceed £50 per employee.
 There are additional conditions to bear in mind, and these are:

-- The contractor gift to a staff member is not cash or a cash voucher -it cannot be a voucher that can be exchanged for cash.
+- The contractor gift to a staff member is not cash or a cash voucher.
+Basically, this cannot be a voucher that can be exchanged for cash.
 Therefore, Christmas vouchers for staff which they can spend in a retail store will be acceptable.
 As a result, you could put through a gift card business expense if you buy a gift card for one of your employees.